-In the sewage sludge recovery segment, the sewage sludge mono-incineration plant at Helmstedt is nearly complete.
-Due to pandemic-related supply chain problems, the original commissioning date in August 2021 could not be met.
-According to the current project plan, commissioning is scheduled for mid-2022.

-Moreover, construction of additional sewage sludge recovery plants commenced in reporting year 2021.
-Approval under immission control law for the construction and operation of the sewage sludge mono-incineration plant in Stavenhagen was granted in September 2021 and thus construction began in the third quarter of 2021.
-The plant is expected to be commissioned in the third quarter of 2023.
-In order to leverage synergies, a sewage sludge mono-incineration plant is set to be built at the Stapelfeld location in addition to the new facility being built to replace existing thermal waste recovery plant.
-Construction commenced early in accordance with Sec.
-8a BImSchG.
-The plant is expected to be commissioned in 2025.
+In the sewage sludge recovery segment, the sewage sludge mono-incineration plant at Helmstedt was completed and commenced commercial operations in fiscal year 2022.
+Moreover, construction of additional sewage sludge recovery plants continued in reporting year 2022.
+Approval under immission control law for the construction and operation of the plant in Stavenhagen was granted in September 2021.
+Construction is expected to be completed by the end of 2023 and the plant is scheduled to commence regular operations at the beginning of the first quarter of 2024.
+In order to leverage synergies, a sewage sludge mono-incineration plant is under construction at the Stapelfeld location in addition to the new facility being built to replace the existing thermal waste recovery plant.
+Regular operations are expected to commence at the beginning of 2027.
 Construction for the capacity expansion of the Rothensee energy from waste plant involving the addition of another waste recovery line and a sewage sludge treatment plant began in October 2021.
-According to the project plan, the facilities are expected to be commissioned at the end of 2023.
-Additionally, EEW Energy from Waste Delfzijl B.V. plans to build the first thermal sewage sludge recovery plant of EEW in the Netherlands in the Oosterhorn industrial estate in Delfzijl.
-Construction is scheduled to begin in the first quarter of 2022.
-According to the project plan, the plant is expected to be commissioned at the plant is expected to be commissioned at the beginning of 2025.
+The foundation stone was laid in June 2022.
+According to the project plan, the facilities are expected to commence regular operations in the third quarter of 2024.
+Construction on EEW's first thermal sewage sludge mono-incineration plant in the Netherlands began in the second quarter of 2022.
+According to the project plan, regular operations will commence at the end of the fourth quarter of 2024.

 Moreover, EEW intends to drive forward the development of innovations in the area of thermal waste recovery.
-EEW's aim is to develop forward-looking solutions to not only think sustainability in the short term but also guarantee it in the long term.
-For this purpose, EEW has further honed its strategic focus on sustainability and identified three key topics with which to align its business activities today and in the future: "Handling climate change," "Strengthening closed-loop operations" and "Innovating for the future."
-EEW has developed a sustainability strategy to ensure that product innovations consider environmental aspects in addition to economic benefits.
+EEW's aim is to develop forward-looking solutions to not only think sustainability in the short term but guarantee it in the long term.
+"Handling climate change," "Strengthening closed-loop operations" and "Innovating for the future" are the key topics of EEW's sustainability strategy, under which product innovations should consider environmental aspects as well as economic benefits.
 In the next few years, carbon emissions will be reduced drastically, resources conserved, loops closed and processes made more efficient.
-There are plans to expand the product and service portfolio in the waste segment and obtain additional valuable materials from incineration residues and return them to the cycle.
+This includes expanding the product and service portfolio in the waste segment and obtaining additional valuable materials from incineration residues and returning them to the cycle.